China at "rare" moment for reforms: central bank report

 Such wealth products yield returns that are well above the benchmark interest rates.
 For example, some banks in Beijing offer 4.7-4.8 percent annual return for 100-day products compared to the one-year deposit rate of 3.5 percent.

-Many reformers in China and overseas economists have argued that China's future economic growth depends on politically unpalatable reforms, including libralising the currency and the state-set interest rates that guarentee profits for state-run banks and distort the lending market.
+Many reformers in China and overseas economists have argued that China's future economic growth depends on politically unpalatable reforms, including liberalizing the currency and the state-set interest rates that guarantee profits for state-run banks and distort the lending market.

 But the Chinese government and ruling Communist Party have been reluctant to give up such a powerful policy tool.